sujocyriac/learning/type-script/readme.md

   return a + b;
 }
 module.exports = { add };
 ```

+You can create a corresponding declaration file `math.d.ts`:

 ```ts
 // math.d.ts
 export function add(a: number, b: number): number;
 ```

-This setup allows TypeScript to understand the types used in the add function, even though the implementation is in JavaScript.
+This setup allows TypeScript to understand the types used in the `add` function, even though the implementation is in JavaScript.

+---

-## Index Access Types
+## 🗝️ Index Access Types

-Index access types allow you to access the type of a property in an object or interface using its key.
-This is useful when you want to reuse or reference a specific type from an existing structure.
+Index access types let you reference the type of a property in an object or interface using its key.
+This is useful for reusing or extracting specific types from existing structures.

-#### Example:
+**Example:**
 ```ts
 interface Contact {
   id: number;